quay/quay-performance-scripts/README.md

 * `ES_HOST` - String.
 Elastic search host url.
 * `ES_PORT` - String.
 Elastic search port number.
 * `ES_INDEX` - String.
 Elastic search index to store the results.
-* `PUSH_PULL_IMAGE` - Image which contains source code and used in push/pull jobs for testing purposes. `quay-load` in our case.
+* `PUSH_PULL_IMAGE` - Image which contains source code and used in push/pull jobs for testing purposes.
+Same image that is used for load testing i.e `quay-load` in our case.
 * `PUSH_PUSH_ES_INDEX` - ES index to store quay push/pull results.
 It is separate as it follows different document structure.
 * `PUSH_PULL_NUMBERS` - The amount of images to do push/pull operations on.
 * `TARGET_HIT_SIZE` - String.
 Indicates the total amount of requests to hit the system with.